 Thanks for choosing Clinton National Airport this holiday season.
-Below, find tips from TSA on making your journey more enjoyable.
+Below, find tips from TSA to make your journey more enjoyable.

 Arrive Prepared: You should arrive early to the airport to allow enough time to park, get your boarding pass, check your baggage, and go through the security checkpoint.
-If you are not yet enrolled in TSA Pre✓™ we recommend arriving at the airport 90 minutes before your domestic flight.
+Please arrive two hours before your departure time.

 Parking: We offer several convenient parking options.
 Click here for a map with a list of options.

 Packing Tips: Be sure to check the packing guidelines for helpful information before you zip up that suitcase.

 TSA Pre✓® Not Reflected on Boarding Pass: If you’re looking at your boarding pass and don’t see the TSA Pre✓® indicator, even though you’re an approved trusted traveler, we’re here to help!
 Get live assistance by tweeting @AskTSA or via Facebook Messenger.
 The AskTSA team can help resolve any issues.
 If you prefer to call, you can reach out the TSA contact center.

 Prohibited Items: Make sure your items are allowed by using TSA’s prohibited items list.
 If you still can’t find the answer, reach out to our @AskTSA team via Twitter or Facebook Messenger and they’ll get back to you right away with an answer.
 You can even send them a photograph of the item in question.
 If you’re grabbing a bag, suitcase, briefcase, jacket or other item you haven’t used in a while, be sure to give it the once-over so you don’t accidentally take something prohibited to the checkpoint.
 Many people who have brought guns, ammunition, knives and other prohibited items say that they did so unknowingly.